mattieb/windows-esd-to-iso/README.md

 ## Downloading ESDs

-There are a few ways you can get an ESD to convert with this tool.

-- [My own download-windows-esd tool](https://github.com/mattieb/download-windows-esd) will get the Windows 11 ESD catalog from Microsoft, then download any ESD you wish that is referenced in that catalog and verify its SHA1 checksum.
+You can use [download-windows-esd](https://github.com/mattieb/download-windows-esd) to get the Windows 11 ESD catalog from Microsoft, then download any ESD you wish that is referenced in that catalog and verify its checksum.
-- Paul Rockwell's [w11arm_esd2iso](https://communities.vmware.com/t5/VMware-Fusion-Documents/w11arm-esd2iso-a-utility-to-create-Windows-11-ARM-ISOs-from/ta-p/2957381) does both downloading and conversion of ARM images in a single shot.
-- Bogdan's [ESD to ISO on macOS](https://gist.github.com/b0gdanw/e36ea84828dbd19e03eff6158f1fc77c) explains how to get and search through the catalog and download manually.

 ## Converting to USB drives